rod-laycock/LowCostDistributedBackup/README.md

 I don't pay for a TV license, as I don't watch British TV.
 So all my entertainment is done through streaming services, but if the Internet goes down, I'm stuck for things to watch.

 I'd like a library of films, etc I can watch without the need for Internet access.

+## File Sharing
+Public / Private file shares - allow sharing within the household only, or share with the symbiotic client, publicly accessible.

 ## VPN
 Allow me access to my files whilst on the move, not essential as it could synchronise only when on local network.